MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/Upgrading-the-Data.md

     For more information, see [How to: Import Objects](how-to--import-objects.md).

 2. When you import the FOB file, if you experience metadata conflicts, the **Import Worksheet** windows appears.

-Use this window to handle these conflicts.
+    Review the Worksheet page.
 For more information, see [Import Worksheet](Import-Worksheet.md).

+    Choose **Replace All** to continue.

 3. **IMPORTANT** When prompted about table synchronization, set the **Synchronize Schema** option to **Later**.